wdi-sf-jan/rails-todo-assessment/README.md

+# Ryan's comments

+I got stuck on passing a hidden field from a form_for.
+Was trying to pass the todolist_id (foreign key) back with a new todoitem.
+Through binding.pry, I could see that it was being returned correctly, however it was not getting save in the new @todoitem.todolist_id.

+Feels like I made this more complicated than necessary then got myself stuck in the mud.

 # Rails Todo App Assessment

 Your goal is to write a non-complex rails app to demonstrate what you’ve learned as individuals.

 You have 2 hours for this exercise.
 It’s timed, and you need to focus to get at least the minimum requirements finished.